AngeloGaeta1990/Password_generator/README.md

     python -m venv pwd_generator
     ```
     This command will create a virtual environment named `pwd_generator` in the current directory.
 1. **Activate the Virtual Environment:**
 To activate the virtual environment, use the appropriate command based on your operating system:
     - On Windows:
         ```
         pwd_generator\Scripts\activate
         ```
     - On macOS and Linux
         ```
         source pwd_generator/bin/activate
         ```
-  You'll see the virtual environment name in your command prompt, indicating that it's active.

-5. **Install Git** (if not already installed):
+1. **Install Git** (if not already installed):
-If Git is not installed on your system, you can download and install it from the official Git website: https://git-scm.com/downloads
+    If you did not install Git on your system,  you can download and install it from the official Git website: https://git-scm.com/downloads
 1. **Clone the GitHub Repository:**
     Use the git clone command to clone the GitHub repository.
     ```
     git clone https://github.com/AngeloGaeta1990/Password_generator.git
     ```
    This command will download the repository files to your current directory.
 1. **Navigate to the Cloned Repository Directory:**
     Use the `cd` command to navigate into the cloned repository directory:
     ```
     cd Password-generator
     ```
 1. **Install Libraries from requirements.txt:**
     Use the `pip install -r` command to install the libraries listed in the requirements.txt file.
     ```
     pip install -r requirements.txt
     ```
     This command will install all the required libraries and dependencies specified in the requirements.txt file within your virtual environment.
 1. **Deactivate the Virtual Environment:**
-When you're done working in the virtual environment, you can deactivate it using the following command:
+    When you want to stop the virtual environment, you can deactivate it using the following command:
     ```
     deactivate
     ```
-    This returns you to the global Python environment.
+    The latter will bring you back to the global Python environment.
 ## Credits
 - [Lucidchart](https://www.lucidchart.com/pages/) for the generation of the Diagram
 - [Code institute](https://codeinstitute.net/) for providing the template used in this project
 - [Chatgpt](https://openai.com/blog/chatgpt) for assisting in troubleshooting and proofreading
-- [PWNED](https://haveibeenpwned.com/) for providing the API method to verify if a password has been used in data breaches
+- [PWNED](https://haveibeenpwned.com/) for providing the API method to verify if a password is secure.
 - Great thanks to [David Bowers](https://github.com/dnlbowers) for assisting in shaping the project and providing the motivation to move forward.